Spring Garden Revival

 Braintree Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading projects in Braintree often require permits when moving or importing more than 50–100 cubic yards of soil or when grade changes exceed certain heights, as determined by local ordinance.
 Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
-Zoning compliance is essential, including maintaining setbacks, adhering to a maximum slope of 33% (3:1), and observing lot coverage limits.
+Zoning compliance is essential, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
 Homeowners’ association (HOA) guidelines may also apply.
-Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion by the
+Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion.
+For permit applications and site plan requirements, consult:

 Braintree Building Division